City of Frisco

 - Job Requirements

-- Knowledge of computers and related equipment, hardware and software for researching, retrieving, and maintaining a variety of informational and tracking databases.
+- Knowledge of computers and related equipment, hardware, and software.

 - Skill in effective oral and written communications.